michnotmeesh/icspark/README.md

 ### Getting started

-1. Clone this repository into your documents folder.
+1. Download this project from GitHub.

 2. Open the JavaScript file (```project.js```).
 You will be writing JavaScript code here.